 “I am a rising sophomore at New York University Stern School of Business studying Data Science and Marketing with a minor in Sociology.
 With my studies and career aspirations lying in the realm of entrepreneurship and tech, I look up to women who hold their own in overwhelmingly male-dominated industries.
 It was not until I sat down to select my nominees for #GC4W100 that I realized just how few women CEOs and founders exist in the world today.
 The women I selected to nominate for #GC4W100 are all women who inspire me with their independence, innovation, and fearlessness as they pave the way and serve as inspiration for future generations of powerful female leaders.”

 “I’m a graduate student at New York University studying Marketing Analytics.
 I was born and raised in Russia.
 Coming to New York and starting a new life in a new place requires a lot of bravery, courage, and hard work.
-Everyday I saw and met many other women that were exemplary and inspired me to look up, to move forward, and to build a new, open world together.
-The women I selected are the truly unbelievableachievers in what they do and deserve the respect for whom they have become.
-In my list of nominees for #GC4W100, are foreign-born women who achieved theremarkable outside of the countries of their origin.”
+Everyday, I see and meet many other women that were exemplary and inspired me to look up, to move forward, and to build a new and open world together.
+The women I selected are the truly unbelievable achievers in what they do and deserve the respect for who they have become.
+In my list of nominees for #GC4W100, are foreign-born women who achieved the remarkable outside of the countries of their origin.”

 Pranali Prakash Gotpagar